-8 ways to customize the look of the Lock Screen in Windows
+6 ways to change the Lock Screen in Windows 10 (wallpapers, icons, ads, etc.)

-The first thing you see when you start your Windows 10 or Windows 8.1 device is the Lock Screen.
-After Windows boots, it shows you the Lock Screen; when it goes to sleep, it wakes up and displays the Lock Screen; leave your computer unused for a while, and when you come back, it will be waiting for you on the Lock Screen.
-Since you see this screen a lot, having only a boring stock wallpaper on it is no fun at all.
-That is why, in this article, we show you eight ways to customize its looks, including how to change the wallpaper of your Lock Screen and how to choose what apps get to display updates on it:
+The first thing you see when you start Windows 10 is the Lock Screen background.
+After your PC boots, it shows you the Lock Screen; when it goes to sleep, it wakes up and displays the Lock Screen; leave your computer unused for a while, and when you come back, it is going to be waiting for you on the Lock Screen.
+Since you see this screen a lot, having only a boring stock wallpaper on it is no fun.
+That is why, in this article, we show you six ways to customize its looks, including how to change the wallpaper of your Lock Screen and how to choose what apps get to display updates on it:

 1. Use your favorite picture as the Lock Screen wallpaper in Windows 10

-The most obvious method to customize the Lock Screen in Windows 10 is to change its default wallpaper with your favorite picture.
+The most obvious method to customize the Lock Screen is to change its default wallpaper to your favorite picture.
 In Windows 10, open the Settings app.
 A fast way to do it is to click or tap on the Settings button from the bottom left area of the Start Menu.
-Next, click or tap the Personalization section.
+Then, in the Settings app, go to Personalization.

-On the left side of the Personalization window, click or tap on the Lock screen.
+On the left side column, click or tap on the Lock screen.

 Your current Lock Screen wallpaper is shown at the top of the window.
 By default, the Background should be set to be a Picture.
 If it is not, but you want to use your favorite picture as the Lock Screen background, make sure to select Picture.

-A few stock wallpaper options and your last used wallpaper are shown on small tiles below.
-Click or tap one of the small tiles to select one, or press Browse to pick an image from your photo collection.
+A few stock wallpaper options and your last-used wallpaper are shown on small tiles below.
+Click or tap on one of the small tiles to select it, or press Browse to pick an image from your photo collection.

 Browse through your image collection to find your favorite picture, and select it by pressing the Choose picture button.

-Now, in the Preview section, you should see the new picture you have selected.
+In the Preview section, you should now see the new picture that you have selected.

-From now on, the Lock Screen will use the image you selected as background.
+From now on, the Lock Screen should use the image you selected as background.